smirarab/pasta/doc/README.txt

       slow, specifying a starting tree can dramatically reduce the running time.

-    * Use the "Data type" drop down menu to specify whether the data should be treated as DNA or amino acid sequences (because of the 15 IUPAC codes for ambiguous states for DNA, it can be difficult to detect the datatype with absolute certainty).
+    * Use the "Data type" drop down menu to specify whether the data should be treated as DNA, RNA, or amino acid sequences (because of the 15 IUPAC codes for ambiguous states for DNA, it can be difficult to detect the datatype with absolute certainty).

 ##############################